uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 73]

 Third, the story of the history and the historical record to be compiled cover over 100 years and dates back to the nineteenth century.
-In light of this time span, it would have been understood at the time of the Settlement Agreement that much of the relevant documentary record in Canada’s possession would be archived in lac and would no longer be in the active or semi-active files of the departments of the Government of Canada.
+In light of this time span, it would have been understood at the time of the Settlement Agreement that much of the relevant documentary record in Canada’s possession would be archived in LAC and would no longer be in the active or semi-active files of the departments of the Government of Canada.
 [para.
 74]

-Fourth, it would have been obvious that the experienced staff at lac would have vastly more ability to identify and organize the relevant documents at lac than would the newly hired staff of the newly formed TRC.
+Fourth, it would have been obvious that the experienced staff at LAC would have vastly more ability to identify and organize the relevant documents at LAC than would the newly hired staff of the newly formed TRC.
 It would have made little sense to give that task to the latter rather than the former, particularly given its importance to the TRC’s mandate.
 [para.
 75]156

-Although the difficulties the TRC encountered in obtaining lac documents were specific to the Commission’s mandate, they highlight broader questions concerning the role of state archives and archivists in providing documents that reveal the facts of why and how a targeted group of people have suffered harms on a massive scale.
+Although the difficulties the TRC encountered in obtaining LAC documents were specific to the Commission’s mandate, they highlight broader questions concerning the role of state archives and archivists in providing documents that reveal the facts of why and how a targeted group of people have suffered harms on a massive scale.
 As part of a growing trend towards demanding better government accountability and transparency, and the evolution of new privacy and freedom of information legislation, archives have become more directly connected to struggles for human rights and justice.[^157]

 Archives and access to justice